-Before joining Pew, Dillon was senior vice president at World Wildlife Fund (WWF) for 10 years, where he directed land and marine programs in the United States and abroad, and later oversaw the forests and freshwater portfolios.
-He led WWF’s initiative to establish and fund into perpetuity a 150 million-acre system of protected areas in the Brazilian Amazon.
-While in Asia, he was a leader in creating WWF’s Mekong program, which is focused on conservation efforts in Cambodia, Laos, Myanmar, Thailand, and Vietnam.
+Before joining Pew, Dillon was senior vice president at World Wildlife Fund (WWF), where he directed land, freshwater, and marine programs in the U.S. and abroad.
+He led WWF’s initiative to establish, fund, and protect in perpetuity 150 million acres of the Brazilian Amazon.
+While living in Asia, he was a leader in creating WWF’s Mekong program, which is focused on conservation in Cambodia, Laos, Myanmar, Thailand, and Vietnam.

 Dillon holds a bachelor’s degree in literature from Lehigh University and a master’s in environment studies from Yale University.